rpm-py-installer/rpm-py-installer/docs/users_guide.md

 - Q. Does this installer install the Python binding module for system Python (`/usr/bin/python*`)?
-- A. No. The installer does not install the Python binding module by itself.
+- A. No. The installer does not install the Python binding module on system Python by itself.
   It is recommended that you would install it manually from the RPM package(`python{,2,3}-rpm`).
   After you install it manually, `rpm-py-installer` used as one of the required install dependency on system Python works.